mathesh-me/high-availabilty-deployment-terraform/README.md

 #### Step 9 : Providing values for Variables

-Till now, we have only declared the variables without assigning any values to them.
-Copy the [variables.tf](https://github.com/mathesh-me/high-availabilty-deployment-terraform/blob/main/High%20Availability%20Application%20in%20AWS%20using%20Terraform/varables.tf)  and [terraform.tfvars](https://github.com/mathesh-me/high-availabilty-deployment-terraform/blob/main/High%20Availability%20Application%20in%20AWS%20using%20Terraform/terraform.tfvars) files from my repository.
+Till now, we have only assign variables without hardcoding values to them .
+Create two files with name variables.tf for variable declaration and terraform.tfvars for assign values to variables declared , Copy the [variables.tf](https://github.com/mathesh-me/high-availabilty-deployment-terraform/blob/main/High%20Availability%20Application%20in%20AWS%20using%20Terraform/varables.tf)  and [terraform.tfvars](https://github.com/mathesh-me/high-availabilty-deployment-terraform/blob/main/High%20Availability%20Application%20in%20AWS%20using%20Terraform/terraform.tfvars) files from my repository.
 Don't forget to customize `terraform.tfvars` according to your requirements.

 #### Step 10 : Getting DNS as Output